afeld/python-public-policy/README.md

 Produced and taught by Aidan Feldman.
 Largely based on [previous iteration by Hannah Kates](https://github.com/hannahkates/python-public-policy).

+## Assignments

+### Tips

+- **Copy to Drive** when you start with one of the homework templates.
+This ensures your changes are saved.
+- **Look at the Table of Contents** to get an overview.
+You can find the Table of Contents at the top of the sidebar.
+- **Read the instructions carefully.** Like word problems from math class, they are very specific in what they are asking for.
+- **Spot check your results.** If you are transforming data from a previous Step, compare the results, do a handful of the calculations manually, etc. to ensure that the results are correct.
+- **[Don't repeat yourself (DRY).](https://dzone.com/articles/is-your-code-dry-or-wet)** If you find yourself copying and pasting code within a notebook, there's probably a better way to do it.

 ### Turning in assignments

 1. Share the notebook